Career expats see the local economy as a benefit. They move for better job opportunities or looking for a permanent change.

 For example, international students contributed $45 billion to the U.S. economy in 2018, the IIE report says, citing the U.S. Department of Commerce.

 Many people are tempted to have a carefree life in Asian countries, with affordable living expenses, delicious food, and exotic cultures.

 Some best countries in Asia to retire are Malaysia, Thailand, Cambodia, Vietnam, and Sri Lanka.

 If you’re planning a retired life abroad, visit and spend a few months in your selected locations.
 Don’t pack your back before you test the water.

-Also, many Asian countries may require a valid income statement in order for a long-term visa to be approved, so research first before you move.
+Also, many Asian countries may require a valid income statement for a long-term visa to be approved, so research first before moving.

 4. The digital nomads

 Working online and traveling the world, doesn’t it sound promising?

 With the remote working trend, we see more and more people opt for living out of suitcases or backpacks.
 They work from home, at cafes, or anywhere in the world that has the internet.